Munther Al-Nakhli

-Munther Al-Nakhli (منذر النخلي; born 13 February 1998) is a Saudi Arabian footballer who plays as a winger for Al-Bukiryah.
+Munther Al-Nakhli (منذر النخلي; born 13 February 1998) is a Saudi Arabian footballer who plays as a winger for Al-Wehda, on loan from Al-Bukiryah.

 Career

 Al-Nakhli started his career at Al-Nomoor Academy in Medina.
 On 28 May 2014, Al-Nakhli won the Prince of Football Tournament in Saudi Arabia which allegedly granted him a scholarship to Liverpool.
 However, this was proven to be false and nothing was materialized.
 He joined Al-Fateh's academy in 2015.

 On 23 December 2017, Al-Nakhli made his professional debut for Al-Fateh against Al-Ahli in the Pro League, replacing Ali Al-Zaqaan.

 On 22 August 2019, Al-Nakhli signed his first professional contract with Al-Fateh keeping him at the club until 2022.

-On 7 October 2020, Al-Nakhli signed with Al-Fayha on loan from Al-Fateh.
+On 7 October 2020, Al-Nakhli joined Al-Fayha on a one-year loan.

 On 15 July 2022, Al-Nakhli joined First Division League side Al-Arabi on a free transfer.
 In August 2023, Al-Nakhli joined Jeddah.
 On 14 August 2024, Al-Nakhli joined Al-Bukiryah.
+On 3 February 2026, Al-Nakhli joined Al-Wehda on a sex-month loan.